hwulanayu/tensorflow_apple_chip/index.md

 Create New Notebook with the new kernel.

-On upper right jupyter notebook localhost, click `New` button, select the kernel that has tensorflow installed on its environment.
+On upper right jupyter notebook localhost, click **New** button, select the kernel that has tensorflow installed on its environment.
 On your new notebook, import TensorFlow and paste this code:

 ```python
 import tensorflow as tf
 print("Num GPUs Available: ", len(tf.config.experimental.list_physical_devices('GPU')))
 ```
+Expected output:

     Num GPUs Available:  1